cloudflare/cloudflare-docs/content/bots/reference/bot-management-skips.md

 ### Same zone edgeworker and Grey Cloud sub-requests

-Same zone edgeworker subrequests will not receive a bot score or have JavaScript injected.
+Same zone edgeworker subrequests will receive a bot score and have JavaScript injected, but do not execute [custom rules](/waf/custom-rules/).

 ### Purge requests